Referrals 2.0: Integrating with Salesforce/Marketing Automation Provider

 - Salesforce - when pushing leads to Salesforce, a duplicate lead will not be created.
 It will not overwrite existing fields for that lead but will update blank fields on the lead record with new information.
 However, if the lead is a campaign member, it will fail to push.

-- Marketo - when pushing leads to Marketo, a duplicate lead will not be created.
+- Marketo, Hubspot, and Eloqua - when pushing leads to either Marketo, Hubspot or Eloqua, a duplicate lead will not be created.
 It will overwrite existing fields with new information.

 You first need to enable the Influitive API integration to allow Referrals 2.0 to integrate with your Salesforce or Marketing Automation provider instance.